Florida man charged in murder of rapper XXXTentacion

 XXXTentacion’s attorney, David Bogenschutz, said Tuesday that investigators told him the rapper had visited a bank shortly before the shooting and possibly withdrew cash to buy a motorcycle at Riva Motorsports in Deerfield Beach.

 Williams is charged with first-degree murder without premeditation, a probation violation and for not having a valid driver’s license.
-He was being held without bond in the Broward County Jail on Thursday.
-He was scheduled to make an initial court appearance Thursday afternoon, according to Broward County prosecutors.
+He appeared before Broward County Judge Kim Theresa Mollica via video Thursday afternoon.
+He wore an orange jumpsuit and did not speak during the minutes-long hearing and he was represented by a public defender.

+Mollica ordered Williams to be held without bond.
+Williams also was scheduled to appear Monday before a different judge regarding the probation violation charge that stems from a 2014 grand theft auto case.

 Court records show Williams has been charged previously with several felonies, including grand theft auto, domestic violence, cocaine possession and possession of a firearm by a convicted felon.
 It does not appear, however, that he has ever done prison time for these charges and some of them were dropped.
 Williams does not appear in the Florida Department of Corrections offender database, but was on probation for the auto theft conviction.